This post may contain eBay affiliate links. Please read our disclosure policy.

 1991 Teemu Selanne Upper Deck French RC #21

-It’s pretty much the same card as before, with a major difference if you take the time to look a little closer.
+It’s the same card as before, with a significant difference if you take the time to look a little closer.

 It earns the ‘French’ moniker as it lists his position as; “Ailier droit”, which translates to “Right Wing.”
-Like the base Upper Deck version, there’s no autograph to speak of, although many cards have been signed by the player in the following years.
+Like the base Upper Deck version, there’s no autograph, although the player has signed many cards in the following years.

 1992 Teemu Selanne Parkhurst Emerald Ice RC #209